Outline of the exhibition

 Kenji Suda (woodworking artist)

 Born in 1954 as a wood craftsman who continued from his grandfather, Kuwatsuki Suda.
-From 1973, he studied under his father, Sosui Suda, and mastered finger craftsmanship.
-He learns lacquer art from his mother's grandfather.
-Received the Medal with Purple Ribbon in 2010 and certified as an important Intangible Cultural Property "woodwork art" holder (living national treasure) in 2014.
+From 1973, he studied under his father Sosui Suda and learned the technique of fingermono.
+He learned lacquer art from his maternal grandfather.
+Received the Medal with Purple Ribbon in 2010 and certified as a holder (living national treasure) of important Intangible Cultural Property "woodworking art" in 2014.
 Currently, he has a workshop in Kanraku-cho, Gunma Prefecture.
-He also focuses on overseas cultural exchange, including workshops in New Zealand, Sweden, and Denmark.
+We will also focus on overseas cultural exchanges, such as workshops in New Zealand, Sweden and Denmark.

 Photo: ©Hiroaki Fukuda

-Mr. Suda will talk about the highlights of the work, as well as behind the scenes (tools, finishing materials, finger gestures, etc.) of production that he rarely hear.
+Mr. Suda will talk about the highlights of the work, as well as behind the scenes (tools, finishing materials, finger gestures, etc.) of production that I rarely hear much.

 Date and time